RadomirZlatkovic/arlang-autosar/README.md

 ## Optional
   - if you want to try language in the web:
-    - npm run bundle:serve // this will show ip address with port, open it in the browser
+    - npm run bundle:serve *(this will show ip address with port, open it in the browser)*